unjs/ufo/README.md

 ### `getQuery(input)`

-Parses and decods the query object of an input URL into an object.
+Parses and decodes the query object of an input URL into an object.

 **Example:**